ICGV Týr

 ICGV Týr is an Ægir-class offshore patrol vessel and the former flagship of the Icelandic Coast Guard.
 The ship was built by Dannebrog Værft in Denmark in 1974–1975 and entered service in 1975.
-Týr is the second largest ship in the Icelandic Coast Guard and participated in the Third Cod War.
+Týr was for a time the second largest ship in the Icelandic Coast Guard and participated in the Third Cod War.
 The ship conducted patrols, search and rescue, fishery inspections, general law enforcement and counter-terrorism operations in the Icelandic exclusive economic zone and the waters of the surrounding territories, such as Greenland and Jan Mayen.
 Týr was decommissioned in 2021 and sold in 2022.

 Description

 Týr has a standard displacement of 1,214 LT and 1500 LT at full load.
 The ship measures 71.1 m long with a beam of 10 m and a draught of 4.6 m.
 The vessel is powered by two MAN 8L 40/54 diesel engines turning two shafts with Kamewa controllable pitch propellers rated at 13200 hp.
 This gives the ship a maximum speed of 20 kn with a range of 9000 nmi at 18 kn.
 The vessels have a 20-ton bollard-pulling winch and passive rolling tanks.

 The Ægir class was initially armed with a 57 mm Hotchkiss cannon.
 However, these weapons were replaced in 1990 with the Bofors 40 mm/L60 autocannon, which in turn was replaced with the 40 mm Bofors L70 in the late 2000s.
 Other weapons include net cutters, which the Icelandic Coast Guard (ICG) used during the Cod Wars.
 A large crane is situated forward of the helicopter deck.
 The ships of the class are equipped with Sperry surface search and navigational radar.
 Týr is equipped with hull-mounted sonar.
 The ship sports a helicopter deck aft and a hangar located between the funnels.
 In 1997, the helicopter deck was extended.
 The ship has a complement of 19.